xilingzou/Leetcode-doc/SQL.md

 ## General
+- You need to rename the columns if duplicate
-- You can't use the name after AS in your SELECT statement, use t1.col
+- but can't use the name after AS in your SELECT statement, use the original t1.col

 ## DELETE
 DELETE FROM [table_Name]